Ollie Wines: AFL career

 In February 2019, Wines was announced as one of the club's first-ever co-captains, alongside Tom Jonas.
 While traditionally the club's captain would wear the no. 1 guernsey during their captaincy, because there was more than one captain, the no. 1 guernsey was retired, and Wines retained his no. 16 guernsey.
 Wines was made vice-captain in 2020, with Jonas assuming sole responsibility for the captaincy.

 Wines endured a frustrating 2019 season, with an injury-interrupted pre-season occurred due to a shoulder operation as a result of a waterskiing incident over the Australia Day weekend.

 He returned from his shoulder injury in Round 3 of the 2019 AFL season with 19 disposals and a goal against the Brisbane Lions.
 Following a fracture in his fibula against the Pies in Round 7, Wines missed a further 7 games and returned in Round 14 to play another 3 in a row.
 He managed to play 12 games in 2019 and averaged 24.7 disposals.

 In June 2020, Wines was suspended for one match for breaching AFL COVID-19 protocols, after he conducted an interview with Channel Seven at the front of his house, with this suspension causing him to miss the season's only Showdown.

 Wines had an outstanding season in 2021, which led to him being awarded the 2021 Brownlow Medal.

 Statistics

-Statistics are correct to the end of the 2025 season.